cms-DQM/dqmgui/README.md

 Caching is done using the `async_alru_cahce` decorator.
 More info about how to use and bypass the cache using the API [can be found in this section](#Cache-bypass-and-invalidation).

-Only functions declared inside `GUIService` class are allowed to use that cache to ensure that results are not double cached.
+Only functions declared inside `GUIService` class are allowed to use that cache to ensure that results are not cached more than once.

 It's estimated that 20MB is the upper bound of the size of cached elements if each (of 8) cached function contained a single element.
 Therefore, we set the cache capacity to 200 for each function.
 This means that the upper bound of the entire cache size in such case is about 4GB.